codefellows-seattle-javascript-401d19/36-full-stack-crud/lab-rob/backend/README.md

 - mongodb

 ## How to use?
-Clone this repo, `cd` into `lab-rob`, run `npm install`.
+Clone this repo, `cd` into `lab-rob/backend`, run `npm install`.

-Touch `.env` in `lab-rob` and add `PORT=<you-desired-port>` and `MONGODB_URI=mongodb://localhost/<desired database name>`.
+Touch `.env` in `lab-rob` and add `PORT=3000` and `MONGODB_URI=mongodb://localhost/<desired database name>`.

-Run `npm start` to start the server.
+Run `npm run watch` to start the server with nodemon.

 Make sure you have MongoDb installed (`brew install mongo`), and then run `npm run dbon` to start the database.

-Make POST/GET/DELETE/PUT requests to the server to interact with the database, try using httpie (`brew install httpie`).
+Start the front end and make POST/GET/DELETE/PUT requests to the server to interact with the database.

-Make sure to add a show to the database before adding any episodes.
-See below for further instructions.

 When finished, run `npm run dboff` to terminate the database.

 ## Routes

-### Shows
+### Categories

-#### `POST /api/shows`
+#### `POST /api/categories`

-Send a JSON object with the properties `title` (String, required, unique), `seasons` (Number, required), `releaseYear` (Number, optional), `ongoing` (Boolean, optional).

-Throws an error if any of the required properties are missing.

-Adds a new tv show to the database.
-Returns the added show object with `timestamp`, `_id`, and `episodes` properties.
+Requires `name` and `budget`.

-#### `GET /api/shows`
+#### `GET /api/categories`

-Get an array of all shows in the database.
+Returns all categories (name, budget, timestamp, id)

-#### `GET /api/shows/<show id>?populate=<boolean>`
+#### `GET /api/categories/<category id>`

-Return a specific show as requested by the <show id>.
+Return a specific category as requested by the <category id>.

-If a show with that id is not found, a 404 is returned.

-Add a query string of `?populate=true` if you want the show to return episode objects instead of episode ids.
-If you just want episode ids there is no need to send a query string.

-#### `DELETE /api/shows/<show id>`
+#### `DELETE /api/categories/<category id>`

-Delete a specific show as requested by the <show id>.
+Delete a specific category as requested by the <category id>.
 If successful, a 204 code is sent.

-If a show has linked episodes, all linked episodes are also removed.
+If a category has linked expenses, all linked expenses are also removed.

-If a show with that id is not found, a 404 is returned.
+If a category with that id is not found, a 404 is returned.

+#### `DELETE /api/categories`

+Delete all categories and expenses.
+If successful, a 204 code is sent.

-#### `PUT /api/shows/<show id>`
+#### `PUT /api/categories/<category id>`

-Update a specific show's properties by id.
+Update a specific category's properties by id.
 You can only change the original properties listed in the POST notes above.

-If successful, the new show is returned with a 200 status.
+If successful, the new category is returned with a 200 status.

-If a show with that id is not found, a 404 status is returned.
+If a category with that id is not found, a 404 status is returned.

-If a you change the `title` to a title that is already in the database a 409 status is thrown.

-### Episodes
+### Expenses

-#### `POST /api/episodes`
+#### `POST /api/expenses`

-Send a JSON object with the properties `name` (String, required, unique), `number` (Number, required), `duration` (Number, optional), `stars` (number, optional 0 - 5), `actors` (Array, strings, optional), `show` (ObjectID, required)
+Requires `name` and `price`.

 Throws an error if any of the required properties are missing.

-Adds a new episode to the database and establishes a connection to the specified show.
-Returns the added episode object with `timestamp` and `_id` properties.
+Adds a new expense to the database and establishes a connection to the specified category.
+Returns the added expense object with `timestamp` and `id` properties.

-#### `GET /api/episodes/<episode id>`
+#### `GET /api/expenses/<expense id>`

-Return a specific episode as requested by the <episode id>.
+Return a specific expense as requested by the <expense id>.

-If a episode with that id is not found, a 404 is returned.
+If a expense with that id is not found, a 404 is returned.

-#### `DELETE /api/episode/<episode id>`
+#### `DELETE /api/expense/<expense id>`

-Delete a specific episode as requested by the <episode id>.
+Delete a specific expense as requested by the <expense id>.
 If successful, a 204 code is sent.
-The episode is also removed from the `episodes` array in the `show` document that it is linked to.
+The expense is also removed from the `expenses` array in the `category` document that it is linked to.

+If a expense with that id is not found, a 404 is returned.

+#### `DELETE /api/expense?category=<category id>`

+Delete all expenses for a specific category, specified by the <category id>.
+If successful, a 204 code is sent.

-If a episode with that id is not found, a 404 is returned.
+If a category with that id is not found, a 404 is returned.

-#### `PUT /api/episodes/<episode id>`
+#### `PUT /api/expenses/<expense id>`

-Update a specific episode's properties by id.
+Update a specific expense's properties by id.
 You can only change the original properties listed in the POST notes above.

-If successful, the new episode is returned with a 200 status.
+If successful, the new expense is returned with a 200 status.

-If an episode with that id is not found, a 404 status is returned.
+If an expense with that id is not found, a 404 status is returned.

-If a you change the `name` to a name that is already in the database a 409 status is thrown.

 ## Modules